Genivia/ugrep/README.md

 visited:

     ugrep -Rl --max-depth=2 '' mydir

-To recursively list files in the working directory with empty and blank lines, i.e. lines with white space only and empty lines with `-Y`:

-    ugrep -RlY '^\h*$'

 To recursively list all files in the working directory that have extension .sh with `-Osh`: